How to turn an idea into an app (even if you can’t code)

 Additionally, once they complete the project, freelancers don’t usually provide additional support in case of bugs or similar issues.
 Make sure to keep all of these factors in mind when weighing your options.

 While generally more expensive, agencies offer the benefit of established teams with a variety of skills and a deeper understanding of the industry as a whole.
 Developers working for established agencies also tend to have more experience.
+For example, the company Develux, which offers custom mobile app development.

 All of this means they will be better able to scale the project further down the line.